 No two days are the same for a Bid Writer.
 From client meetings to writing, providing support to the team, to research, one thing you’re never short of is something to do or something to learn.

-2. Essential Bid Writing skills
+2. Essential Bid Writing Skills

 Coming with the territory of always having something to do, transferrable skills are essential when bid writing.
 Below are 5 skills I have found most useful when completing my daily bid writing work.